thynson/rust-komihash/README.md

 komihash (rust)
 ==================

 Komihash is a hash function passes all [smhasher] tests with extremely high performance.

-While original implementation is written by Aleksey Vaneev (Original C implementation: https://github.com/avaneev/komihash), the crate derives from [hash4j's implementation], which provides a streaming interface.
+A PRNG named `komirand` is also provided that passes PractRand test.
+See [the original C implementation] for more details.

 License
 -------